The current members of Te Maruata Roopu Whakahaere are:

 Councillor, Waikato Regional Council

 Iaean Cranwell (Waitaha, Kāti Māmoe, Kāi Tahu) was elected by Ngāi Tahu to fill one of the two seats created by the Environment Canterbury (Transitional Governance Arrangements) Act 2016.
 This current situation finishes at the 2019 local body elections, and he is working towards retaining these seats to have a mana whenua voice in Regional Councils.

 As a first term Councillor, Iaean is on many portfolios, among them CWMS/Water/Infrastructure, Biosecurity/Biodiversity and Planning, Consents and Compliance.
 Iaean is passionate about the protection and restoration of waterways, particularly as it relates to Kāi Tahu mahika kai species and practices.

-He is also heavily involved in competing in, organising and promoting waka ama (outrigger canoeing), and is currently training for the 2018 IVF Waka Ama World Championships in Tahiti.
+He is also heavily involved in competing in, organising and promoting waka ama (outrigger canoeing).

 Councillor, Bay of Plenty Regional Council Toi Moana

 Te Arawa representative, Rotorua Lakes Council

 Te Arawa, Te Whanau-a-Apanui, NgaiTai, Te Whakatohea